 “Some of the work outlined in this plan will remain unchanged in a broad sense, like marketing the region, working to recruit companies, and working with employers on talent supply issues,” Cunningham said.
 “But our efforts and areas of concentration also must evolve as the landscape of the Lehigh Valley economy changes, particularly following two years of global economic transformations due to the pandemic.”

 - Telling Our Story: Tell the story of the Lehigh Valley’s quality of place and assets to improve understanding of the region to support recruitment of talent, visitation, and new employers

-- Targeted Recruitment Market the high-quality assets of the Lehigh Valley to attract and retain employers in four high-value target sectors: Life Sciences and Pharmaceutical, Professional and Creative Services, Advanced Manufacturing and High-Value Production, and Food and Beverage Products.
+- Targeted Recruitment: Market the high-quality assets of the Lehigh Valley to attract and retain employers in four high-value target sectors: Life Sciences and Pharmaceutical, Professional and Creative Services, Advanced Manufacturing and High-Value Production, and Food and Beverage Products.

-- Talent Supply Development: Continue the partnership between the education, training, and workforce community with employers of all sectors and sizes to understand the region’s skills gaps and workforce needs and to help match supply and demand.
+- Talent Strategies Development: Continue the partnership between the education, training, and workforce community with employers of all sectors and sizes to understand the region’s skills gaps and workforce needs and to help match supply and demand.